ethereum-optimism/docs/README.md

 ## Project Board

-Documentation updates are tracked on the following project board.
-You can also track [issues](https://github.com/ethereum-optimism/docs/issues) or submit documentation [requests](https://github.com/ethereum-optimism/docs/issues/new/choose) directly from this repo.
+You can track documentation [issues](https://github.com/ethereum-optimism/docs/issues) or submit documentation [requests](https://github.com/ethereum-optimism/docs/issues/new/choose) directly from this repo.

 ## License